innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **2E** script_4.R, Section A. Save heatmap and legend separately.

-- [x] **2F** script_5.R - calculates and plots clustering
+- [x] **2F** script_5.R - calculates and plots clustering.
+Note: this clustering keeps duplicates, so that you see multiple nodes when the same cdr3 is present in multiple patients.

-- [x] **Fig 3** - emerson2.R: Uses controls generated from control_long.R, with duplicates, as comparison (I think this is the way that Erez had originally done it)

-emerson1.R uses the whole non-expanded set to generate the same plot.
+- [x] **Fig 3** - emerson1.R: uses the whole (unique) non-expanded set and the whole (unique) expanded set to compare sharing levels and precursor frequencies.

 *Note: Emerson data does not fit on my DropBox nor on git, so I don't know where to save it*